Funding is available to provide all Queensland councils a free:

 Leading practice resources for councillors and staff

-A scan and review of existing national and international resources and tools will be undertaken in year 2 of the program, guided by the gaps and needs identified through the in-depth governance assessments undertaken with councils.
+A scan and review of existing national and international resources and tools has been undertaken, guided by the gaps and needs identified through the in-depth governance assessments and delivered through an online easy access platform.

 Using the existing resources as a basis and creating new resources where needed, a tailored package of best available tools and materials will be developed in consultation with participating councils.